samkas125/samkas125/README.md

 ## About me

-I'm a high school student from India and a programming enthusiast.
+I'm a computer science freshman at Carnegie Mellon University.
 I am interested in the field of AI and ML, with some of my key interests being NLP transformer models and Reinforcement Learning.

 ### My projects: